MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures.md

 ---
 author: Mamaylya
-description: HoloLens 1 gestures you can use to author and navigate a guide in Dynamics 365 Guides, including gaze, bloom, and air tap. ms.author: Mamaylya ms.date: 01/28/2020 ms.service: crm-online
+description: Learn about HoloLens 1 gestures that you can use to author and navigate a guide in Microsoft Dynamics 365 Guides, such as gaze, bloom, and air tap. ms.author: Mamaylya ms.date: 01/28/2020 ms.service: crm-online